 “I – yes, I alone – will blot out your sins for My own sake and will never think of them again.”
 Isaiah 43:25 (NLT)

-Have you lost your peace over past mistakes?
-Regrets can leave us anxious and afraid we will never measure up and prevent us from moving forward.
-But, if God chooses to never think of our sins again when we’ve been forgiven, then why do we?
+If God chooses to never think of our sins again when we’ve been forgiven, then why do we?
 It seems to be human nature to remember the things we ought to forget and forget the things we should remember.
-In his classic book, The Return of the Prodigal Son, Henri Nouwen writes, “There is something in us humans that keeps us clinging to our sins and prevents us from letting God erase our past and offer us a completely new beginning.”
-Yet, in Jeremiah31:34, God promised, “I will forgive their wickedness, and I will never again remember their sins.”
+In Jeremiah, God promised, “I will forgive their wickedness, and I will never again remember their sins.”
+Jeremiah 31:34c (NLT)

 How often do you recall the failures in your past?
 Are you haunted by regrets?
 God underscored forgiveness by assuring us He will never again think of our sin!
 In other words, God chooses to forget!
 He chooses to never bring up the charges against us!
 That’s just the opposite with our accuser, the devil!
 He constantly tries to remind us of our dark past.
 One contemporary worship leader said, “When the devil reminds you of your past, just remind him of his future!”
 I like that.
 Too many of God’s children live with self-imposed limitations because of past failures.

 The truth is, God uses those failures to display His glory and grace.
 It’s out of our brokenness that God brings blessing!
 God uses broken things.
 He used broken bread to feed a multitude.
 He used a broken life to win a Samaritan village to Christ.
 When Gideon was leading his band of 300 men against overwhelming odds, they were carrying torches and clay pots.
 It was only when the clay pot was broken that the light could shine through.